Contributor network

-Online publications use contributor networks to inexpensively expand their content selection.
+Online publications use contributor networks to expand their content selection inexpensively.
 Because contributors are freelancers, publications can increase or decrease the number of contributors in their networks more easily than they can hire or fire employees.
 Some publications that use the contributor model exercise limited editorial oversight.
 For example, online articles written by Forbes contributors are not reviewed by editors prior to publication.

 Contributor networks are vulnerable to conflicts of interest.
 Public relations agents and marketing companies have advertised their clients by submitting promotional articles to the contributor networks of Entrepreneur, Fast Company, Forbes, HuffPost, Inc., Insider, and Mashable.